jmuzina/vanilla-monorepo/apps/generator-canonical-ds/src/component/README.md

 This generator creates a new React component with a basic structure.

 ### Getting Started
-1. Install [Yeoman](https://yeoman.io/): `bun add -g yo`
+Install [Yeoman](https://yeoman.io/): `npm i -g yo @canonical/generator-canonical-ds`

+#### CLI Mode
+By default, this generator runs in CLI mode.

-2. Run the generator: `yo @canonical/canonical-ds:component`
+Run the generator with the following command:
-3. Follow the prompts to create a new React component
+`yo @canonical/canonical-ds:component path`

+The following optional flags can be used:
+- `--includeStyles`: Include a CSS file for the component.
+- `--includeStorybook`: Include a Storybook file for the component.

+#### Interactive mode
+Use the `--interactive` flag to run the generator in interactive mode for a guided experience.
+`yo @canonical/canonical-ds:component --interactive`